jradtke-suse/BauhausBorg/Kubernetes_Environment_Discovery_Questions.md

 NOTE: WE/SUSE need to enter the information in this doc that we already know.

-Create the “t-shirt size” concept Ajay Tomar
+Create the “t-shirt size” concept for AT - i.e. if you want to do deploy an application that requires X, you need to build Y to host it.

 ---

 ## **1\.
 Environment Overview & Scope**